genomicsclass/book/pages/clustering_and_heatmaps.md

 <a name="heatmap"></a>

-### Heatmaps
+#### Heatmaps

-Heatmaps are useful plots for visualizing the measurements for a subset of rows over all the samples.
-A *dendrogram* is added on top; on the side is a hierarchical clustering as we saw before.
-First, we will use the `heatmap` available in base R. Let's begin by defining a color palette:
+Heatmaps are ubiquitous in the genomics literature.
+They are very useful plots for visualizing the measurements for a subset of rows over all the samples.
+A *dendrogram* is added on top and on the side that is created with hierarchical clustering.
+We will demonstrate how to create heatmaps from within R. Let's begin by defining a color palette:

 ```r